 The book The Leadership Challenge: How to Make Extraordinary Things Happen in Organizations by James M. Kouzes and Barry Z. Posner is considered to be one of the most influential books in the field of leadership.
 Now it has its 25th Anniversary Edition, which is the 5th edition of this significant book.

-The most appealing aspect of the book is that it is data based with an extensive research.
+The most appealing aspect of the book is that it is data based with one of the biggest research on the topic.
 The authors administrated a questionnaire to over 75.000 people all around the globe, asking what qualities in a leader would inspire them to follow willingly (“What do they expect from a leader they would follow, not because they have to, but because they want to?”).

 The results (which were updated throughout a period of more than twenty years) are showing that four characteristic constantly were on the top of the list with more than 60% of the votes.
 The conclusion was that for people to follow someone willingly, the leader must be considered as Honest, Forward-looking, Inspiring and Competent.

 It this post will take a closer look at each of the four attributes that compel people to follow a leader willingly.
 Here are some highlights from the book regarding these four characteristics.

 It’s clear that if people anywhere are to willingly follow someone—whether it’s into battle or into the boardroom, the front office or the front lines—they first want to assure themselves that the person is worthy of their trust.
 They want to know that the person is truthful, ethical, and principled.